Published:

 Assets represent resources that provide future economic value to your business.
 For rental owners, this includes liquid cash and physical property.

-• Operating Bank Accounts: Checking accounts used for daily rent collection and bill payments.
+• Operating bank accounts: Checking accounts used for daily rent collection and bill payments.
 It is crucial to maintain a separate bank account for rental property to prevent commingling funds.

-• Property & Improvements: The purchase price of rental properties and the cost of major renovations.
+• Property & improvements: The purchase price of rental properties and the cost of major renovations.

-• Accumulated Depreciation: A contra-asset account tracking the total depreciation claimed over time.
+• Accumulated depreciation: A contra-asset account tracking the total depreciation claimed over time.

 Liabilities